Coomera River: Course and features

+As of 2023 The Gold Coast Waterways Authority is improving access and connections to the waterways by dredging the Coomera River navigation channel from Sovereign Island to the Gold Coast Marine Industry Precinct at Coomera.
+Approximately 70,000 cubic metres of sand will be removed.

 History

 In May 1827 Patrick Logan was the first non-Indigenous person to discover the river.
 The waterway was originally named the Arrowsmith after a London cartographic firm by Robert Dixon, a government surveyor.
 However Thomas Mitchell, the Colonial Surveyor General, overruled this and other names, replacing them with Aboriginal names.
 It was also known as the Kumera Kumera.

 The name Coomera comes from a Bundjalung language (Ngaraangbal dialect) word kumera referring to a wattle tree, whose bark was used to stupify fish.